loppjp/blocktrain/README.md

 1. ### Desired Training Pipeline Features

+Initially, the training pipeline should:
+1) Expose a simple API:
+     - with functions like `train`, `eval`, `predict` where:
+        - `train`: conditions an ML on a dataset and results in the generation of a set of weights to be deployed
+        - `eval`: evaluates a model and trained weights against a dataset to determine metrics
+        - `predict`: performs inference on a batch of examples and produces results in some format.
+2) Be Configurable:
+    - such that datasets, training, parameters, and ML models can be relatively easily replaced.
+3) Experiments as a first-class-citizen
+    - The design should facilitate a usage pattern where a typical interaction is to specify one or more experiments to conduct with a given purpose.

+1. ### "BlockTrain" Training Pipeline Component Design

+1.1 Component Concepts

+1.1.1 Experiment Specification

+The Experiment Specification is a design construct of the pipeline that allows component level data driven experimentation.
+That is, a user can adjust the parameters of the training experiment to quickly acheive different results in a config-driven way.
+Machine learning training pipelines have canonical components that are shared across many implementations.
+These include datasets, models, callbacks, etc. The Experiment Specification allows these items to be changed, or for the parameters of each to be adjusted to facilitate the current experiment.

+1.1.2 Torch Datasets and Dataloaders

+Pytorch datasets are a common and very practical way to interact with streaming or map style datasets.
+Implementing datasets is typically trival, especially for small datasets that can fit on the filesystem for a single workstation.
+Torch Dataloaders support various batch loading paradigms and can simplify and streamling the training process.
+For this training pipeline we will leverage torch datasets.
+Future work can bring Datasets and Dataloading constructs from other training frameworks (e.g. huggingface or pytorch lighting)

 1. ### Analysis of Supporting Frameworks and Tooling

 1. ### Analysis of Training Datasets